 In conclusion, this review has found evidence that both overall and leisure screen time increased during the COVID-19 pandemic, with children of primary school age yielding the highest increases.
 Furthermore, several unfavourable correlates have been reported to be associated with increases in screen time in both adults and children, including several mental health correlates.
 In addition to the well-reported benefits of physical activity, it is recommended that leisure screen time should be reduced in favour of non-sedentary activities, including physical activity, especially in children.
 If, however, physical activity is difficult (for example, in periods of restrictions limiting the ability to go outdoors), screen related physical activity such as exergaming may yield favourable outcomes.

-Funding: No funding was received for this study
+Funding: No funding was received for this study.

 Data sharing statement: All data used in this research was gathered from already existing research.
 No original data was used for this study.
 Data extraction tables and figures are available from MT.